UoMResearchIT/matlab-novice/episodes/03-loading_data.md

    0
 ```
 So we know that patient 5 did not suffer more inflamation than average,
-that it is not the patient who got the most inflamed,
+that they are not the patient who got the most inflamed,
-that he had the global minimum inflamation at some point (0),
+that they had the global minimum inflamation at some point (0),
-and that the std of his inflamation is not below the average.
+and that the std of their inflamation is not below the average.

 :::::::::::::::::::::::::::::::::::::::  challenge